NyahDev/NyahDev/README.md

-Hi there 👋
-- 🔭 I’m currently working on an Expert System
-- 🌱 I’m currently learning .NET Framework.
+Hi👋, I'm Nyah Jerry, Software Engineer
 - 👯 I’m looking to collaborate on any Backend Projects.
-- 📫 How to reach me: Gmail: jerrynyah1@gmail.com.
+- 📫 You can reach me on Gmail: jerrynyah1@gmail.com.
 Whatsapp: +2349050910125.